Floer homology and right-veering monodromy: Theorem and its corollaries

 \section{Theorem \ref{thm:main} and its corollaries}

 In this section, we prove Theorem \ref{thm:main} and its corollaries.
-Theorem \ref{thm:main} will follow from Proposition \ref{prop:yi} and Proposition \ref{prop:symp} below, as outlined in the introduction.
+Theorem \ref{thm:main} will follow from Proposition \ref{prop:yi} and Theorem \ref{thm:symp} below, as outlined in the introduction.
 The latter may be viewed as a means by which symplectic Floer homology detects right-veering monodromy.
-For the statement of the proposition, recall that the maps are the monodromies of the fibered knots $L_\pm \subset S^1\times S^2$ introduced in the previous section.
+For the statement of the theorem, recall that the maps are the monodromies of the fibered knots $L_\pm \subset S^1\times S^2$ introduced in the previous section.

-\begin{proposition} Let $K\subset Y$ be a fibered knot with monodromy which is not isotopic to the identity map.
-Then $h$ is right-veering if and only if the maps satisfy \end{proposition}
+\begin{theorem} Let $K\subset Y$ be a fibered knot with monodromy which is not isotopic to the identity map.
+Then $h$ is right-veering if and only if the maps satisfy \end{theorem}

-We note that Theorem \ref{thm:main} and its corollaries do not require the \emph{if} direction of Proposition \ref{prop:symp}.
+We note that Theorem \ref{thm:main} and its corollaries do not require the \emph{if} direction of Theorem \ref{thm:symp}.
 We include it here for completeness and because it may be useful for other applications.